Email Marketing Tools

 g suite drive

 Google Drive is a powerful storage tool (and Dropbox alternative) that lets you store files in the cloud, and easily access them via a web browser, your desktop (e.g. via Google File Stream), or on mobile devices.
-It’s popular, too – Drive hit the 1 billion user mark in 2018, so imagine just how many it has now!
-It's one of Google’s most widely-used products.
+It’s popular, too, with more than 2 billion users!
+In fact, it's one of Google’s most widely-used products.

-What we liked: Drive makes it really easy for users to access and share files, and if you’re using Google File Stream, accessing files is seamless – it feels really like you’re opening files straight from your computer.
+What we liked: Drive makes it really easy for users to access and share files, pool storage, and even find files more quickly thanks to its AI-powered features.
+If you’re using Google File Stream, accessing files is seamless – it feels really like you’re opening files straight from your computer.
 Administrators can control sharing settings (e.g. specifying whether users can share files with people outside the organization).
 Files created with Docs, Sheets and Slides don’t go towards your storage limit, and on Google Workspace’s Enterprise plan, you get unlimited storage (more on that below).

 What could be improved: While sharing within your organization (or with other Google accounts) is easy, sharing with non-Google email addresses can be a pain as it requires them to sign up for a Google account.
 It can also get a little messy if you’re logged into multiple Google accounts (e.g. a professional and a personal account) – whenever you access Drive via the web, it always logs you into the default account, rather than the one you last used to access Drive.